crate/crate-docs-theme/README.rst

 The documentation can include UML diagrams which will be rendered using `sphinxcontrib-plantuml`_.
 In order to satisfy its requirements, run::

+    # On Linux
+    apt-get install plantuml

+    # On macOS
     brew install plantuml

 .. _sphinxcontrib-plantuml: https://pypi.org/project/sphinxcontrib-plantuml/